telerik/blazor-docs/components/drawer/data-bind.md

 * `Text` - the text that will be shown on the item.
-* `Icon` / `IconClass` / `ImageUrl` - the [Telerik icon]({%slug general-information/font-icons%}), a class for a custom font icon, or the URL to a raster image that will be rendered in the item.
-They have the listed order of precedence in case more than one is present in the data (that is, an `Icon` will have the highest importance).
+* `ImageUrl` / `Icon` / `IconClass`  - the URL to a raster image, the [Telerik icon]({%slug general-information/font-icons%}), or a class for a custom font icon that will be rendered in the item.
+They have the listed order of precedence in case more than one is present in the data (that is, an `ImageUrl` will have the highest importance).
 * `Url` - the view the item will navigate to by generating a link.
 * `IsSeparator` - whether the item will be a separator line instead of a clickable item.